The WAND Protocol

 Performance Plateauing

-Includes a preliminary calibration phase that mitigates task-learning effects by ensuring participants reach a stable performance baseline before the main fatigue induction begins.
+Includes a preliminary calibration phase that mitigates task learning effects by ensuring participants reach a stable performance baseline before the main fatigue induction begins.

 Task Variability